Spring onions inOlive Oil: a tasty recipe!

 3. Place the spring onions in the previously sterilized jars and add a pinch of oregano.

-4. Fill the jars with extra virgin olive oil until they are completely covered.
+4. Fill the jars with Extra Virgin Olive Olive Oil until they are completely covered.

 5. Using a fork, gently crush the spring onions in the jars to remove any air bubbles.